liborty/random/README.md

 **Version 0.2.2** Added `ran_irange, ranvi64, ranvvi64`, to generate i64 random numbers in any i64 range.
 Plus some appropriate tests in `tests.rs`.
 Restricted bits argument in `ran_ubits(bits:u8)` to u8, as it should never exceed even 63.
 Corrected some comments.

 **Version 0.2.0** Added `tests/tests.rs`.
 Added general purpose `xoshiu64()` which is now used to construct random numbers of all (unsigned) integer types and ranges.
 Reorganised, renamed and/or deleted some functions.
 Made the xoshi seeds also static, for ease of use.
 They no longer need to be explicitly passed as arguments.

-**Version 0.1.4** Fixed the debug mode overflow 'errors'.
-They were not affecting the release mode but given that this crate is intended for testing, they were annoying.
-The solution was to use `overflowing_` versions of some of the operators, available as of Rust version 1.53.
-So, in case of problems, you may have to update to the latest (stable) version of Rust.

-**Version 0.1.3** Tested and fixed an &mut argument.
-Added `ranvvf64_xoshiro` and `ranvvu8_xoshiro` for completeness.

-**Version 0.1.2** Fixed the initial typos.

-**Version 0.1.1** Changed the crate name to `ran` as all others are taken.

-**Version 0.1.0** The initial version.